marcelkunze/trackml/README.md

     NetworkTrainer train2.nno
     NetworkTrainer train3.nno

 The supervised training takes about half an hour for 500 epochs of 4-5 million patterns each (extracted from ca. 10 events).
-For each epoch the corresponding network files are stored for in the _Networks_ directory.
+For each epoch the network file is stored in the _Networks_ directory with a corresponding name.
+The network with the best validation performance is named _NNO0000.TXMLP_.
+After the training a suiting network has to be copied over to the _xmlp_ directory respecting the names defined in _Parameters.h_.